 Who's Afraid of Virginia Woolf? (question mark belongs to title and is italicized)

-→ Italicize unfamiliar foreign words that don't appear in an English dictionary... maybe.
-While this is still listed as the general rule in CMOS, it's a rule in flux.
-Doing so "others" speakers of languages other than English, and writers may have compelling reasons for not wanting to italicize non-English words in their work.
+Italicize unfamiliar foreign words that don't appear in an English dictionary ... maybe.
+While this is still listed as a rule in many style guides, it's a rule in flux.
+Doing so "others" speakers of non-English languages, and writers may have compelling reasons for not wanting to italicize non-English words in their work.
 There's a balanced and informative article on italicizing foreign words in fiction at CMOS Shoptalk.
 And for more on italicizing foreign words in dialogue, see my fiction style guide on dialogue.

-→ Use italics for mottoes in any language other than English, and capitalize only the first word of the motto (sentence-style capitalization).
+Use italics for mottoes in any language other than English.
+Capitalize only the first word of the motto (sentence-style capitalization).
 For mottos in English, see below.

 The college I attended had the motto Christo et regno ejus.